SwissPowershell/SPS-MergeRegistry/ReadMe.md

 > Your registry will **never** be altered with these function.
 > it will only output Reg files or [Registry] object.

+## the story behind
+As a packager I often receive many reg files from my loved devs.
+While doing my CI/CD project I had to pass theses refistry files into Wix Packaging tool to generate the MSI file that i then use. there was deveral problem:

+- I need to run the wix registry parser for each file wich slow down the process
+- Due to quality of delivered reg files, some where rejected by wix.
+- As the final goal was to create an msi package, registry deletion, key deletion and comments where useless in my situation.
+- And none the less sometime key/value where overlapping and conflictin.
+There was no solution do detect value conflict.

+I can't count all call i had from dev saying "you did not put the right value despite I delivered it" (yes you gave me one time true and one time false)

+I needed something solid to read, merge and validate the delivered registry files.
+I also needed to return error if some value where conflicting.

+This lead me to this module.

+It make my life easy and I used it to train my Regex.
+I hope it can help other people strugling with registry files.

 ## Usage

 To use this module, follow these steps: